Blue Cross Blue Shield Association: Rhode Island

 Blue Cross & Blue Shield of Rhode Island was founded in 1939.
-The insurer is headquartered in Providence, at the 13-storey, $114 million Smith Hill office tower that it had built during 2008 to 2009: Blue Cross & Blue Shield of Rhode Island Headquarters.
+The insurer is headquartered in Providence, Rhode Island.

 U.S. Virgin Islands

-BlueCross BlueShield of the U.S. Virgin Islands is administered by Blue Cross Blue Shield of Puerto Rico.
+BlueCross BlueShield of the U.S. Virgin Islands is administered by BlueCross BlueShield of Puerto Rico.

-Vermont

-BlueCross BlueShield of Vermont was founded in 1980.
-In 2022, BCBS Vermont sued Teva Pharmaceuticals over its "years-long scheme to reap excessive profits" from sales of its multiple sclerosis (MS) drug, Copaxone.

 Wyoming

-BlueCross BlueShield of Wyoming (BCBSWY) is a non-profit founded in 1945.
+Blue Cross Blue Shield of Wyoming (BCBSWY) is a non-profit founded in 1945.
 In 2022, BCBSWY penned opposition to the Pharmacy benefit managers act enhancements (Wyoming Senate File 0036).